Commonly Asked Questions About DUIs

 Q: If I can get a public defender for free, why should I pay for a DUI lawyer?

-A: This is one of the main questions I get asked and is a very good question.
+A: This is one of the main questions I get asked and it is a very good question.
 I have known several great public defenders in the course of my career, but they tend to juggle very large caseloads across a broad spectrum of crimes by the very nature of their job.
 In most cases, they will not be prepared for the scientific aspects and other technicalities complicating your DUI case.
 Additionally, a public defender will not represent you at a DMV hearing and defend your driver’s license.

 When you are facing the harsh, potentially life-altering consequences of DUI charges, you should ensure your lawyer has the experience, confidence and resources to defend your case comprehensively.